"Not everybody makes much noise about love. Oh, I know some people are huffers an' puffers, but others are silent lovers.

 for this trope's successor and The Grunting Orgasm

-, the male version.
+for when a person gets very specific about the timing.
 On the other side of the coin, euphemistic symbolism for male

 arousal is covered by Something Else Also Rises